emcgrady/topsbi/README.md

 There are two cases for netwrok training, quadratic and other, which are determined by the configuration fields `signalTrainingTerm` and `signalTrainingPoint` respectively.
 To train a discriminator for a quadratic field, put `null` in the `signalTrainingPoint` field and put the name of the quadratic term (i.e. sm, ctq8, cdq1, etc.) in the `signalTrainingTerm` field.
 Conversely, to train any other term, put `null` in the `signalTrainingTerm` field and a point in WC space (i.e. ctq8=2.5) in the `signalTrainingPoint` field.
 Note that for learning any cross-terms, the values for both BSM fields must be given.

 ## Future Development Plans
-- [ ] Likelihood ratio builder
+- [ ] Add quantitative measure to LR ROC recreation
-- [ ] Combined likelihood validation framework
+- [ ] Factor common fields for configuration yaml files
 - [ ] Network combination